 Ryan Riley.
 I've been a Salem Massachusetts fire fighter for the last 4 years.
 But I've been in the fire service since I was very young, my grandfather was a fire fighter in Salem.
 I became the Health and Safety officer of the department after I learned my grandfather was diagnosed for the second time with prostate cancer.
 I made it my mission to seek out, identify, and learn as much information as Icould about why cancer is such a pandemic for the fire service.
 I spent countless hours compiling, researching, and immersing myself in the PFOA discussion.
 I began to question everything, I started sending inquiries and made phone calls to the gear manufacturers about coatings and chemicaladditives that have been utilized.
 I've been redirected, pushed aside and given the run around by each manufacturercontacted, none taking responsibility for anything.
 I became a reference source for other fire fighters from around thecountry looking for material and answers on PFOAs and what could be done.
 I look to future to continue educatingothers and leaving the profession in a much better and safer place than when I started.

 Long time supporter of the desire to determine what the chemicals are in our gear is Jeff Knobbe.
-Jeff is a Personal Protection Specialist with Alameda County Fire Department.
+Jeff is a Personal Protection Specialist in Northern California.

 My name is Jeff Knobbe and I’m 47 years old.
 I was born and raised in the San Francisco Bay Area CA Like a lot of kids after high school I joined the US Army, attending Basic Training at Fort Leonard Wood, MO to become a 12B Combat Engineer.
 After completing Basic Training I attend the US Army Airborne Jump School at Fort Benning GA.
 For those who’ve attend jump school, yes I did get my blood wings.